AddJam/addjam/_drafts/2015-02-06-Case-Study-Glasgow-Walking.md

 ---
 author_id: 2
-title: Case Study - Glasgow Walkingha
+title: Case Study - Glasgow Walking
+tags:
+  - Add Jam
+  - Business
+  - Case Study
+  - Retrospective
 ---
 Through 2014 Add Jam have delivered mobile applications for the Glasgow City Council Future City Project.
 Specifically in the Active Travel workstream.
 We developed two products - Glasgow Cycling (which we featured in a previous case study) and Glagow Walking.